If you were a musician in the 1970s or are a fan of vintage gear, the name Univox should be familiar.

 Merson Musical Products, a musical instrument division of Unicord Incorporated, made and marketed a wide range of products with the Univox brand, including guitars, keyboards and cool-looking blue Tolex-covered guitar and bass amps.

-Some big acts of the day, including The Doors, Led Zeppelin and Billy Preston, endorsed Univox gear, but it never really caught on with professionals.
+Some big acts of the day, such as The Doors, Led Zeppelin and Billy Preston, endorsed Univox gear, but it never really caught on with professionals.
 The company was purchased by Korg in the mid 1980s, and the brand was retired.

 The Univox line also included some PA gear, such as the LEM-2 PA system, which consisted of the LEM-XI matrix mixer (tape echo unit, 6-channel mixer and 150-watt power amplifier all in one package) and two horn-loaded column loudspeakers loaded with four 12-inch transducers.
 Other offerings included the Band-Aid 7-band graphic EQ, and of course, a few microphones.

 My first exposure to a Univox mic was through a friend in high school who owned a DF-56, dubbed “The Cheep” in company advertising.
 That entry-level handheld mic served him well during his garage band days.
 I didn’t see another Univox mic for many years until, one day at an estate sale, I spotted this beauty, a DF-14B dynamic microphone still with its box.

 Sporting smooth lines reminiscent of “Art Deco” styling, the DF-14B body and casing is made of polished die cast aluminum.
 It’s outfitted with a recessed multi-impedance switch on the rear allowing a choice of 50K ohms or 10K ohms high impedance, or 600 ohms low impedance.
 It also includes an on/off switch.